Palais des Thés: Origins

 Julien Spiess founded Palais des Thés in 1986.
 His goal was to democratize tea and help the Occident to learn more about its cultural and gastronomical aspects.
 The first shop opens rue de l’Abbé Grégoire in the 6th arrondissement of Paris.

 Palais des Thés shops

 Most of Palais des Thés shops include three spaces: the tea wall where 100+ teas are available in bulk, a gift section and a third section dedicated to the tea accessories (including teapots, cups, strainers, etc.).

 In 1991, Palais des Thés opened its first store outside of France, in Tokyo.
 Palais des Thés then opened new shops in Brussels (2001 and 2007), Oslo (2006 and 2007), Dublin (2008), Tel-Aviv (2010) and Copenhagen (2023), Moscow (2023).

 The Dublin and Tokyo stores have been closed for several years now.

 In 2011, Aurelie Pasquet and Cyrille Bessiere launched Palais des Thés in the USA.

-In March 2016, they opened "L'Appartement" in the heart of SoHo, NYC (107 Spring Street New York NY 10012) where tea enthusiasts can attend tea classes and taste more than 150 teas.
+As of 2026, there are no retail stores in the USA.